exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 * (1) Requires a remote Docker daemon
 * (2) Requires a remote Docker daemon or to mount `/var/run/docker.sock` into XAI’s Docker container.

 Please note that mounting the socket of a docker daemon running on your client machine into XAI's Docker container creates security risks.
-In particular code running inside the AI-Lab could mount the filesystem of your client machine and gain root access to it.
+In particular code running inside the AI-Lab could create privileged container and mount the filesystem of your host machine and gain root access to it.

 So please check if this usage scenario is accepted by your organization.
 If not then either use a remote Docker daemon or do not enable XAI to access the Docker daemon on your client machine.

 ### Recommendations and remote vs. local Docker daemon

-* Exasol in general recommends to use Docker Desktop setup which implicitly uses a remote daemon in a managed machine.
+* Exasol in general recommends to use Docker Desktop setup for Windows and MacOSX which implicitly uses a remote daemon in a managed machine.
 * However, a daemon on remote machines or virtual machines can be used by all Docker clients.
 * Docker volumes and port forwarding apply only for the remote system and you need to access the ports via the IP of the remote system.